marsiitr/Kinect-Based-Super-Mario/README.md

 Presence - the extent to which the player feels within the environment as opposed to being outside the game manipulating the controls.
 Intuitive-controls- The extent to which the controls make sense and don't interfere with feeling of presence, making it vividly interactive and acceptable.

-## Limitation
-1. The kinect sensor is sensitive to external infrared source (Sunlight).
-2. It requires lot of space as one needs to stand at least 7 ft. away from the sensor
-3. Low quality graphics of the game
-4. Motion is detected in two dimensions only
-## Future improvement
-1. Kinect’s microphone can be assigned some of the controls of the game
-2. Screen Resolution of gameplay can be increased
-3. Masking of background can be done in order to prevent unwanted structure detections.
-4. Game can be made multiplayer
 ## Kinect

 ![](https://github.com/AnfalAnsari/Kinect-Based-Super-Mario/blob/master/Images%20and%20videos/Images/kinect.jpeg)